-Pediatric brain and spinal cord tumors differ from adult tumors.
+Childhood brain and spinal cord tumors differ from adult tumors.
 The location where they develop, the type of cell in which they develop, and their treatment and outlook often are different.

 Brain tumors are classified by the types of cells they contain.
 This determines how they grow and what kind of treatment they require.

 The brain tumors found most often in children are the following.